The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/4-git-branching.md

 In this lesson, we learned how to create and manage branches in a project, and how to create a pull request!

-The diagram below does a great job of capturing the entire process:
+The diagram below illustrates the entire process:

 ![A diagram showing the 6 steps to working collaboratively on git: Clone/Pull; Create Branch; Stage/Add; Commit; Push and Make a Pull Request; Resolve and Merge](./img/git-workflow-diagram.svg)